Trump warns Americans of a tough two weeks ahead in coronavirus fight

-WASHINGTON (Reuters) - President Donald Trump and his top healthcare advisers urged Americans on Tuesday to follow strict social distancing measures ahead of a “tough two weeks” that could see at least 100,000 deaths from the coronavirus in the United States.
+WASHINGTON (Reuters) - President Donald Trump and his top healthcare advisers urged Americans on Tuesday to follow strict social distancing measures ahead of a “tough two weeks” that could lead to at least 100,000 deaths from the coronavirus in the United States.

 “It’s absolutely critical for the American people to follow the guidelines for the next 30 days.
 It’s a matter of life and death,” Trump said during a news conference at the White House.